 - The SWExtension.ArchitecturalSystemSignals extension file is located in the Client swExplorerExtensions directory

-- An SW Architect has the view via Configure the explorer
+- An SW Architect has configured and activated the view via Configure the explorer

 - An allocated AUTOSAR system model with a System Signals list